wghglory/angular2-fundamental/chapter05 Routing and Navigating/chapter5.md

 }
 ```

-Now when we navigate to base page, it takes 2 second before showing data.
-It's not good.
-So we will use a resolver to handle this issue.
+Now when we navigate to base page, we can immediately see `<h1>Upcoming Angular 2 Events</h1>`, but it takes 2 second before showing data.
+Similar issue is like table header shows immediately but data is still loading.
+So we will use a resolver to make sure the template html along with data will be loaded once at the same time

 3) create events-list-resolver.service.ts and then register provider in module